 The international aviation sector relies on people and their ability to perform in high-stress situations.
 Employees continuously adapt to meet the needs of a dynamic work environment, with environmental, organizational, occupational, human and individual factors all affecting how work is carried out in the workplace.
 Human Performance (HP) looks at how these factors contribute to aviation.
-The first edition of ICAO’s Manual on Human Performance Regulator (Doc 10151) was published with one primary goal in mind: to make it easier for people in the aviation system to do the right thing and to, therefore, avoid negative safety consequences.
+The first edition of ICAO’s Human Performance Manual for Regulators (Doc 10151) was published with one primary goal in mind: to make it easier for people in the aviation system to do the right thing and to, therefore, avoid negative safety consequences.

 ICAO has curated this four-minute video to correspond with the release of the new manual, which provides an overview of the importance of HP.